SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 To activate your Sumo Logic Trial account:

 1. Check your email inbox for the activation Sumo Logic email.
-If you don't see it, check your Spam and Trash folders.
+If you do not see it, check your Spam and Trash folders.
 1. In the email, click **Activate Now**.
 1. Fill out the **Activate Your Account** form, then click **Activate**.